 And with that settled, we’d advise you to choose the domain most suited to the type of business or website you’re running.
 You may also want to choose a domain that has both the .net and .org options available so you can register both.
 This can help you make sure that people looking for your site always reach it and prevent scammers from impersonating you.

-Where to find .net and .org domain ideas
+Where can you find .net and .org domain ideas?

-The one place you’ll find the best net and org domain ideas for your site is the DomainWheel Domain Name Generator.
+The one place you’ll find the best .net and .org domain ideas for your site is our domain name generator.

 But, to make the best out of all this, you need to enter creative keywords into the search tool. 🔍